Which .22 Handgun Is Best for Women? A Beginner-Friendly Comparison

 First, it’s equipped with a magazine disconnect safety feature, which prevents the gun from firing when the magazine is removed.
 It’s very possible for a round of ammunition to remain in the chamber, just waiting for a pull of the trigger.
 This feature would prevent an accidental shooting in that situation.

-A second safety feature is the Mark III’s manual safety, which is easy to operate, and when the gun is loaded, a small metal bar protrudes along the left side of the receiver, or chamber.
+A second safety feature is the Mark IV’s manual safety, which is easy to operate, and when the gun is loaded, a small metal bar protrudes along the left side of the receiver, or chamber.
 It can easily be seen or even felt with a finger, leaving no doubt as to whether or not the gun is loaded.

 Magazines

 Loading, inserting, and releasing magazines are all simple and comfortable with this pistol.
 Again, my hands are probably about as strong as the average woman’s, and I hate struggling when it’s time to reload magazines.
-Just about everything with the Mark III is woman-friendly.
+Just about everything with the Mark IV is woman-friendly.

 I found that my accuracy increased rapidly once I fired a few rounds at my target.
 The heavier gun and longer barrel provide an enjoyable shooting experience, and it was point, click, and hit right where I wanted the round to go.